 Behind much of this is SLCC professor Dr. Anthony J. Nocella II, who finds motivation for what he does from where he grew up.

-“In Philadelphia, you see a lot of incarnation, racism and poverty … if we want to work towards fixing racial injustices, we have to address the criminal justice system,” Nocella said.
+“In Philadelphia, you see a lot of incarceration, racism and poverty … if we want to work towards fixing racial injustices, we have to address the criminal justice system,” Nocella said.
 “I’m at SLCC because I like that we focus on equity, inclusion and justice.
 These principles really resonate with me.”

 At SLCC, Nocella wanted to start making a change, and organizing events became one of the best ways to accomplish his goals.
 Nocella believes that these events go hand and hand with his teaching.